 4) Coin 'plinko' area was fixed to prevent coins from getting stuck on the outer left and right sides.

-5) The overall footprint was reduced by 0.75" making it fit in standard medium flat rate shipping boxes, (bigger help on my side of things).
+5) The overall footprint was reduced by 0.75" making it fit in standard boxes.

 6) Rewrote code to use interrupts and drive servo.